It is a unique medical discipline in the clinic, biology, and image.

 The way how cells form a tissue can predict how that tissue works.

 This is because the same patterns of structure and function are repeated throughout the body.

-Some tissues provide a rigid support to the structure, such as bone; others contract to the general force of movement, like skeletal muscle; while others form pockets that secrete fluids, such as the salivary glands.
+Some tissues provide rigid support to the structure, such as bone; others contract the general force of movement, like a skeletal muscle.
+Others form pockets that secrete fluids, such as the salivary glands.

 Pathophysiology and pathology

 Diseases occur because normal tissues are damaged or do something wrong.

 Pathology and pathophysiology are the studies of malformed diseases and tissues with the hope of understanding their causes and possible treatments.

 The pathology examines how a tissue has an abnormal shape.